chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "PROJECT NOTE": "PopulateArgumentsService uses PyValueGenerator.GenerationResult.imports to feed PyImportService; ensure alias-like leaves (e.g., NewType, type aliases) contribute their PsiNamedElement so imports are added.", "NEW INSTRUCTION": "WHEN generating alias-like leaf value THEN add resolved symbol to GenerationResult.imports" }

+[2025-12-10 16:13] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid API",
+    "TOOL": "search_replace",
+    "ERROR": "Deprecated AnActionEvent.createFromDataContext used",
+    "ROOT CAUSE": "The test constructs AnActionEvent via a deprecated factory that is marked for removal.", "PROJECT NOTE": "In tests, prefer com.intellij.testFramework.TestActionEvent or AnActionEvent.createFromAnAction(action, place, presentation, dataContext) instead of createFromDataContext.", "NEW INSTRUCTION": "WHEN creating AnActionEvent in tests THEN use TestActionEvent or createFromAnAction" }

+[2025-12-10 16:16] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Deprecated AnActionEvent.createFromDataContext used",
+    "ROOT CAUSE": "The test constructs AnActionEvent via a deprecated factory method slated for removal.", "PROJECT NOTE": "In IntelliJ tests, prefer AnActionEvent.createFromAnAction(action, place, presentation, dataContext) or TestActionEvent over deprecated createFromDataContext.", "NEW INSTRUCTION": "WHEN creating AnActionEvent in tests THEN use createFromAnAction with action.templatePresentation" }